Easy, Soft Sourdough Sandwich Bread Recipe (1 Day)

 Notes

-- **My home is typically 74-75°F, and the overnight proof (about 10 hours) works perfectly every time.
+• My home is typically 70-75°F, and the overnight proof (about 10 hours) works perfectly every time.
 The way this dough is shaped also makes it very forgiving – you don’t have to nail the bulk fermentation timing as much as you do with artisan bread.
 That said, please experiment!
 If your house is warmer than mine, try to put the bowl in a cool area, or consider mixing the dough with cold water.
 If your house is cooler than mine, you may need to let it proof for longer, or mix the dough with even warmer water (not to exceed 110°F).

-- You can follow the process and see tutorials of this recipe in video format by visiting my sandwich loaf Instagram Highlight.
+• You can follow the process and see tutorials of this recipe in video format by visiting my sandwich loaf Instagram Highlight.
+I also filmed a YouTube tutorial (I messed it up but redeemed myself in the end – watch that to avoid my mistake!).

 Conclusion